 Study at Bryn Mawr

-Classes are small, affording close contact with faculty.
-The weekly Classics Colloquium provides an opportunity to mingle informally with faculty and hear talks by prominent scholars.
-All Classics graduate students in have fully-wired carrels in the beautiful Rhys Carpenter library: this affords further opportunities for informal contact across the disciplines.
+Classes are small, affording close personal contact with faculty.
+The weekly Classics Colloquium provides an opportunity to mingle informally with faculty and hear talks by prominent scholars from all over the world.
+Classics graduate students have fully-wired carrels in the beautiful Rhys Carpenter library affording further opportunities for informal contact across the disciplines.

-As for courses: in addition to seminars at Bryn Mawr, students may take classes at the nearby University of Pennsylvania through a reciprocal agreement, and, by special arrangement, at Princeton University and other institutions in the area.
-The department also regularly brings in associated faculty from neighboring institutions to offer seminars in important areas of scholarly specialization outside those of the Bryn Mawr faculty.
+As for courses: In addition to seminars at Bryn Mawr, students may take classes at the nearby University of Pennsylvania through a reciprocal agreement, and, by special arrangement, at Princeton University and other institutions in the area.
+The department also regularly brings in associated faculty from neighboring institutions to offer seminars in important fields of scholarly specialization outside those of the Bryn Mawr faculty.

 - L’Année Philologique